 You will discuss with your counsellor ending the sessions once you both feel it is appropriate, however, you are free to end at any time, we just ask you to give us advance notice so we can offer the space to someone on our waiting list.

 What if I can't attend my session?

 Please let us know as soon as possible through the below contacts:

 Will my counsellor tell anyone what I say?

-In exceptional circumstances we may be required to disclose information if we feel that your safety, or the safety of others, may be at risk.
-If this arises wherever possible this will be discussed with you first and your consent will be obtained.
+If we feel the safety of yourself or others may be at risk, we may be required to disclose information in the interest of protection.
+If this occurs, wherever possible, it will be discussed with you first and your consent will be obtained.

-If you would like to see our confidentiality policy please ask and we will be happy to send you a copy.
+To view our confidentiality policy, get in touch and we are more than happy to send you a copy.

 Are you accessible for wheelchair users?